eunikitin/PoE-Compass/README.md

 - Progress bar that shows current act progress
 - The in-game overlay shows up only when you play PoE
-- You can hide elements in settings - the timer, the objective list, the notifications
+- You can hide elements in settings - timer, objective list, notifications
-- Your don't need to worry about saving your progress - everything will be on the same place
+- You don't need to worry about saving your progress; everything will be in the same place.

 <h1>How to use</h1>